craftcms/docs/docs/5.x/extend/updating-plugins.md

 ## Process

 Updating a plugin for Craft 5 starts with a fully-updated Craft 4 installation.
-See our guide on [loading your plugin into a Craft project](plugin-guide.md#loading-your-plugin-into-a-craft-project) to get up-and-running.
+See our guide on [loading your plugin into a Craft project](plugin-guide.md#loading-your-plugin-into-a-craft-project) to get an existing plugin up-and-running.

 Once your environment is set up, this is what the process will look like: